ltrgoddard/thesis/temp.markdown

 constituted in a series of increasingly abstract forms, culminating (for the time being) in bimetallic systems of stamped metal coins.
-Yet what follows this is more obscure: Prynne seems to set up a new, explicitly political distinction between a ‘middle class’ and an ‘exilic (left-wing) history’, describing the two as being in ‘contrast’ (¶8).
+Yet what follows this is more obscure: Prynne seems to set up a new, explicitly political distinction between a ’middle class’ and an ‘exilic (left-wing) history’, describing the two as being in ‘contrast’ (¶8).
 Perhaps the most important stumbling block here is historical: having just described developments in currency during the reign of Croesus (595 – *c*.
-547 BC), Prynne’s use of the terms ‘middle class’ and ‘left-wing’ is apt to seem highly anachronistic, even if their emergence is qualified as merely ‘possible’ (¶8)—this is, indeed, a central issue with ‘A Note on Metal’, which will be discussed in more detail below.
+547 BC), Prynne’s use of the terms ’middle class’ and ‘left-wing’ is apt to seem highly anachronistic, even if their emergence is qualified as merely ‘possible’ (¶8)—this is, indeed, a central issue with ‘A Note on Metal’, which will be discussed in more detail below.
-The most plausible definition of ‘middle class’ in this context is a relatively strict economic one: Prynne is obviously not referring, in the modern British sense, to an organic combination of professionals and other white-collar workers with elements of the labour aristocracy, but rather to a class similar to that which Marx describes as manipulating ‘merchant’s capital’ in historical eras prior to capitalism’s dominance of the mode of production.[^292]
+The most plausible definition of ’middle class’ in this context is a relatively strict economic one: Prynne is obviously not referring, in the modern British sense, to an organic combination of professionals and other white-collar workers with elements of the labour aristocracy, but rather to a class similar to that which Marx describes as manipulating ‘merchant’s capital’ in historical eras prior to capitalism’s dominance of the mode of production.[^291]

 As for ‘left-wing’, the term’s immediate context—‘an exilic (left-wing) history of substance’—suggests that it refers to a narrative about the